The JWST EXCELS survey: Outflows in 1.5 < z < 5 quiescent and recently quenched galaxies are likely relics from episodic AGN activity: Outflow Energetics

-Given the above assumptions, we find mass outflow rates of $\dot{M}_{\mathrm{out}} \simeq 20-200\,\mathrm{M}_{\odot}\,\mathrm{yr}^{-1}$, over two orders of magnitude higher than the current SFRs of our sample.
-This indicates that the observed outflows are certainly capable of playing a significant role in keeping these galaxies quenched, regardless of whether winds are explicitly linked to the initial quenching event or not.
-Additionally, the large $\dot{M}_{\mathrm{out}}$ values as compared to the galaxy SFRs imply that current levels of star formation are unlikely to drive the observed winds.
+Given the above assumptions, we find mass outflow rates of $\dot{M}_{\mathrm{out}} \simeq 20-200\,\mathrm{M}_{\odot}\,\mathrm{yr}^{-1}$, over two orders of magnitude higher than the current SFRs of our sample, implying that current levels of star formation are unlikely to drive the observed winds.
 We explore this point further in Section \ref{sub:sfwinds}.
+The large $\dot{M}_{\mathrm{out}}$ values as compared to the galaxy SFRs also indicates that the observed outflows are likely capable of playing a significant role in keeping these galaxies quenched, regardless of whether winds are explicitly linked to the initial quenching event or not.
+To test this further, we compare $v_{\mathrm{flow}}$ to an estimate of the galaxy escape velocity, $v_{\mathrm{esc}}$, using:

+where \textit{G} is the gravitational constant.
+We use the galaxy stellar mass to calculate $v_{\mathrm{esc}}$, as high-redshift quiescent galaxies are likely to be stellar dominated within $r_{\mathrm{eff}}$ \citep[within a factor of $\sim 2$; e.g.,][]{de_graaff_ionised_2024, slob_fast_2025, cheng_bottom-heavy_2026}.
+We find $v_{\mathrm{flow}} \approx 1.5v_{\mathrm{esc}}$ for EXCELS--50789, indicating that at least a fraction of the outflowing gas will escape the galaxy halo, reducing any remaining cold gas supply available for star formation.
+The outflow velocities for EXCELS--57000 and EXCELS--109760 are lower than our escape velocity estimates (though of the same order of magnitude), and in this case the gas may fall back onto the galaxy as fountains \citep[e.g.,][]{fox_gas_2017, li_fountain-driven_2023}.
+However, the fate of the inflowing gas remains hard to constrain \citep[see, e.g.,][for further discussion]{bevacqua_feeding_2025}.

 The energetics of a galactic wind may help to uncover the driving force behind the outflow.
 Following \citetalias{davies_jwst_2024}, the energy and momentum rates of an outflow ($\dot{E}_{\mathrm{out}}$ and $\dot{p}_{\mathrm{out}}$, respectively) can be estimated simply, using: